 You would think that cloud service providers are safe havens for your personal data – they all have a ‘security’ component embedded into their offerings and claim to be more secure than, well, my old kryptonite bicycle lock.
-AWS, Google Cloud and Azure are seeing their growth and adaptation spiking, as they displace ‘hosting’ solutions and ‘servers’ while technology races ahead.
+AWS, Google Cloud, and Azure are seeing their growth and adaptation spiking, as they displace ‘hosting’ solutions and ‘servers’ while technology races ahead.
 Data has migrated to the cloud, the future is here, and you need this!
 Ah, but not so fast.
 Is the ubiquitous cloud providing any more security to you today than AOL provided with a password back in the Stone Age?

-The role of the CIO/CTO should be to think strategically regarding longer term threats and challenges, of course, while at the same time keeping close to dark web and hacker industry developments.
 Here are several steps that leadership can take today to protect the data that they oversee:

 A baseline for individual users accessing or updating sensitive personal information for credit cards, financial transactions and increasingly IoT applications.
 This service is being developed typically by smaller and early stage companies and is sold to CIOs/CTOs as Authentication as a Service (AAAS).
 The user no longer requires a password, only a smartphone, pin and biometric identifier.